joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 If you want, you can set maximum hardware resource limits for the runners, along with many other configurations.
 This is optional and not required.
 The complete original `values.yml` file provided by GitHub can be found [here](https://github.com/actions/actions-runner-controller/blob/master/charts/gha-runner-scale-set/values.yaml "actions-runner-controller/charts/gha-runner-scale-set/values.yaml at master · actions/actions-runner-controller").

+Please note that DinD mode will override some of the configurations.
+In general, do not tamper with the configuration if you are not sure what you are doing.

 Update the `runnerImage` (present in two different places).
 If you are using a custom runner image, update the image name and tag.
 If you are using the default runner image, you can comment it out.

 ### Custom Runner Images